AnantH287/AnantH287/README.md

 # 👋 Hi there, I'm Ananth!

-## 🌟 Full-Stack Flutter & MERN Developer | Passionate Software Engineer 🌟
+## 🌟 Full-Stack Flutter | Passionate Software Engineer 🌟

-I’m an enthusiastic developer with hands-on experience in both **Flutter mobile app development** and the **MERN stack**.
+I’m an enthusiastic developer with hands-on experience in both **Flutter mobile app development** .
 I love building scalable, user-friendly applications and continuously learning modern technologies to stay ahead in the field.

 ---